 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, if you have bleeding problems, stomach ulcer or bleeding, a recent stroke, or if you have a history of bleeding problems.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have bleeding problems, stomach ulcer or bleeding, a recent stroke, or have a history of bleeding problems.

-- Make sure any doctor or dentist who treats you knows that you use this medicine.
-You may need to stop using this medicine at least 5 days before having surgery or other procedures (such as coronary stent procedure or dental surgery).
+- Make sure any doctor or dentist who treats you knows that you are using this medicine.
 Tell your doctor if you plan to have surgery or a dental procedure.
-Do not stop taking your medicine without your doctor's permission.

 - Do not stop using this medicine suddenly.
 Your doctor will need to slowly decrease your dose before you stop it completely.